syncfusion-content/wpf-docs/wpf/Updown/Styles-and-Templates.md

 ## Focused color

-The background, foreground and border color of WPF [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html)  control, when it is in focus can be customized using the following properties.
+The background, foreground and border color of [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html)  control, when it is in focus can be customized using the following properties.

 * FocusedBackground
 * FocusedBorderBrush